TheWicklowWolf/TheWicklowWolf.github.io/_posts/2024-07-22-music-stack.md

 Add `/data/media/music/managed` as a standard music library.
 Add `/data/media/music/disorganized` as a separate music library but set it to prefer local metadata.

-This way, singles and albums remain separated while still accessible.
+Both singles and albums are kept separate but they remain easily accessible.

 ## Conclusion
+This approach allows you to download singles without needing to download entire albums and helps keep the album collection organized.
+As a result, you have a well-maintained library for full albums and a separate library for individual singles.

-This setup illustrates a music stack that effectively manages both albums and individual singles.
+This setup demonstrates an effective way to manage both albums and singles within your music stack.

 ## Example YAML Configuration